gitpranaav/pid/README.md

 # PID Control Simulation Project

-This project contains a few small C/C++ programs that demonstrate PID-based control and visualization.
+This project contains a few C/C++ programs that demonstrate PID-based control and visualization.

 ## Main files